-The Nike Wildhorse Zoom 5 is perfect for dirt roads and non-technical single track.
+The Nike Wildhorse Zoom 5 excels on dirt roads and non-technical terrain.
 It features an 8mm drop with responsive foam and a protective rock plate loaded into its midsole.
 The toe box has a tapered design that best works for those with a narrow or regular foot and, unfortunately, doesn't offer the best toe splay.
 While the waffle-designed outsole is great for tackling flatter surfaces, it doesn't work well on technical trails or sloppy surfaces.
-It's cousin, the Nike Air Zoom Terra Kiger 5 offers a more aggressive outsole and lighter design that may be more amenable for all-around functionality.
+Its cousin, the Nike Air Zoom Terra Kiger 5, offers a more aggressive outsole and lighter design that may be more amenable for all-around functionality.
 However, if you're just looking for a non-technical trail shoe that can cross-over for great road performance, this one should be considered.
 We also love the price!

 Nike Air Zoom Wildhorse 5 - Women's Review

 Compare prices at 2 resellers Pros: Inexpensive, responsive & comfortable cushioning, great for non-technical surfaces, breathable